Select Page

 Full-time employment

-Most graduates of this CNA certification program can immediately apply for positions at Whatcom County eldercare providers.
-Graduates of LHE’s free CNA training class even receive priority consideration for nursing assistant jobs that are open at Christian Health Care Center in Lynden.
+Most graduates of this CNA certification program can immediately apply for positions at Whatcom County long-term care/skilled nursing facilities.
+They even receive priority consideration for nursing assistant jobs that are open at Christian Health Care Center in Lynden.

 View upcoming classes

-Upcoming CNA certification class dates are published on the Classes page when they are scheduled.
+CNA certification class dates are published on the Classes page when they are scheduled.
 Check that page often.
-If you would like to be notified by email when enrollment is open, please opt in to receive an email announcement from us using the form on the Classes page.
+If you would like to be notified when enrollment is open, please opt in to receive an email announcement from us using the form on the Classes page.

 Here’s what you’ll learn